 Marcus McGuire Daly | Podiatric Medicine

 I chose Podiatric Medicine because I always had an interest in Human Biology and the course involves topics such as Human Anatomy and Physiology which appealed to me.
-I wanted to undertake a university course that was challenging but also rewarding and the Podiatric Medicine course at NUI Galway delivered on such factors.
+I wanted to undertake a university course that was challenging but also rewarding and the Podiatric Medicine course at University of Galway delivered on such factors.
 In addition to this I wanted my future role to be involved in healthcare and the Podiatry profession is a greatly needed healthcare service worldwide and its recognition is growing.
 If you feel you have an interest in healthcare and helping others, then I highly recommend that you consider this course.
-To get a greater understanding of Podiatry and this course I highly recommend that you look through the course at the NUI Galway website, contact the staff of the Podiatric Medicine department for any questions, explore further information online around Podiatry, and if possible, look to experience the day of a Podiatrist either within a private practice or within the health service.
+To get a greater understanding of Podiatry and this course I highly recommend that you look through the course at the University of Galway website, contact the staff of the Podiatric Medicine department for any questions, explore further information online around Podiatry, and if possible, look to experience the day of a Podiatrist either within a private practice or within the health service.